-Someone had to think through the problem and come up with a solution to build what they thought of as code.
+Someone had to think through the problem and develop a solution to build what they thought of as code.
 Once they had enough code written, it is eventually a program.
 As mentioned in the previous section, not everyone can become a programmer.
 For that reason, companies are willing to pay well for those who go the distance and learn the skills needed to become developers.

-Bottom line, companies, governments, and even end users are willing to pay for solutions to their problems or perceived problems.
-Many programmers only want to focus on the task at hand, but if you want to maximize your earning potential and your real-world value as a programmer, focus on the problem you will solve and solve it.
+The bottom line, companies, governments, and even end users are willing to pay for solutions to their problems or perceived problems.
+Many programmers only want to focus on the task at hand, but if you want to maximize your earning potential and your real-world value as a programmer, focus on the problem you will solve and solve.
 I can promise you will be rewarded handsomely.

 Programmers that I know or hired:

 - Specialized in technology or area: $50-150 /hr